Jungle Courage

 W. Blake Gibbs, a native of Pasadena, California, grew up in neighboring Arcadia.
 After graduating from Arcadia High School, he earned his bachelor's degree from Claremont Men’s College (now Claremont McKenna College).

 He married Esther Landrus, Harold and Ella’s youngest daughter, on July 3, 1965.
-One month later he shipped out for Vietnam as a Lieutenant in the US Army.
+One month later, as a Lieutenant in the US Army, he shipped out to Vietnam.
 Upon his return from Vietnam, Blake began a nearly forty-year career in business and industry.

-When Blake turned sixty, He and Esther felt the Lord was leading them to become full-time missionaries with Agape Children’s Ministry, rescuing street children and other at- risk children in Kenya.
-Agape’s focus is to share the Gospel with the children and, after counseling and proper preparation, to reintegrate the children with their family or extended family.
-The Lord has blessed the ministry mightily.
-Since 2010, Agape has reintegrated more then 7500 children.
-Blake and Esther retired from Agape in 2019.
+When Blake turned sixty, he and Esther felt the Lord was calling them to join Agape Children’s Ministry as full-time missionaries.
+Agape rescues street children and other at-risk children in Kenya.
+Agape’s focus is to share the Gospel with the children and, after counseling and proper preparation, to reintegrate them with their family or extended family.
+God is blessing Agape’s ministry.
+Thousands of children have been rescued and successfully reintegrated.
+Blake and Esther retired in 2019.
+(If you’d like to learn more about Agape, go to: www.agapechildren.org)

 Contact Us